Athe03/API-Timer/README.md

 - Submit a reaction time: `POST /submit-reaction-time` 🏎️
 - Retrieve reaction times for a user: `GET /get-reaction-times/{userId}` 🔍

-## 🌟 Features

-### 📊 Registration and Login
-- Enable users to register and login. ✅
-- Securely store passwords. 🛡️

-### 🕒 Submission of Reaction Times
-- Record reaction times with the user's identifier and the submission date/time. 📆

-### 📈 Retrieval of Reaction Times
-- Allow retrieval of reaction times for a specific user. 🧑‍💼
-- Provide sorting and filtering options. 🔄

-### 🔐 Security
-- Implement authentication and authorization management. 🗝️
-- Ensure data security and error handling. 🛡️

-## 📋 Obligations

-- 🔄 GithubFlow.
-- 🔑 `.env` for environment variables.
-- 🔒 Hash for password security.

 ## Installation et exécution

 ### Installer sur votre machine